 Professor Leyva is capable of cultivating a positive atmosphere conducive for learning, making the process enjoyable for students ages 3 and up.
 Her students learn theory, solfege, technique, music appreciation and more.
 She has a Music together Certification, and is currently and active member of the National Guild of Piano Teachers, Teacher Division of American College of Musicians, M.T.N.A (Music Teachers National Association), and B.C.M.T.A (Broward County Music Teacher Association).
 Yadelia presents her students at Piano Guild examinations, piano recitals, and competitions.

 "My goal as a teacher is to prepare my students professionally, as I was taught.
 As a member of the National Guild of Piano Teachers, I follow the Guild's syllabus in order to help them achieve the most advanced level in an organized manner.
 When students obtain the Guild High School Diploma, they are ready to audition at any university of their choice if they decide to continue being involved in music.
-Piano playing is an ideal, all weather, lifetime hobby or lifetime profession." - Yadelia
+Piano playing is an ideal lifetime hobby or lifetime profession." - Yadelia